unfoldtoolbox/UnfoldMakie.jl/docs/src/design_matrix.md

 ### Configurations for Designmatrices
 Here we look into possible options for configuring the designmatrix visualization.
-For more information on plot configurations in general, look at this section of the [documentation](@ref TODO).
+For more information on plot configurations in general, look at the [plot config](@ref plot_config) section.
 The following code will result in the default configuration.
 ```@example main
 cDesign = PlotConfig(:designmatrix)